jiasong18/Ant-Media-Server-Wiki/Frequently-Asked-Questions.md

 ### How to install SSL on the AWS EC2 server instance?
-1- Please use an Elastic IP address.
+1. Please use an Elastic IP address.
-2- Add A record in your Elastic IP address.
+2. Add A record in your Elastic IP address.
-3- After that please check DNS records in here -> https://dnschecker.org/ 4- if everything is fine, follow this tutorial -> https://github.com/ant-media/Ant-Media-Server/wiki/SSL-Setup
+3. After that please check DNS records in here -> https://dnschecker.org/
+4. If everything is fine, follow this tutorial -> https://github.com/ant-media/Ant-Media-Server/wiki/SSL-Setup

 ### Where to download JavaScript SDK?
 JavaScript SDK is available in the Ant Media Server.
 It can be accessed via `http://SERVER_ADDR:5080/LiveApp/js/webrtc_adaptor.js`.
 Its file location is `/usr/local/antmedia/webapps/LiveApp/js/webrtc_adaptor.js`.
 Its source code is also available [in here](https://github.com/ant-media/StreamApp/blob/master/src/main/webapp/js/webrtc_adaptor.js)